Aruna-Hewapathirane/perl/README.md

 <div align="center">

-### All applications tested and verified exclusively on a Debian Linux environment.
+### All applications tested on a Debian Linux environment.

 </div>